one2clouds/Thesis-Classification-Code/README.md

-This is the project I helped Anukul Dai For His Master's Thesis Project on Scrap Size Classification
+  This is the project I did for Master's Thesis Project on Scrap Size Classification